Three candidates vie for two seats in Association election

 There are now three candidates for two Rancho Santa Fe Association board seats with Sharon Ruhnau going up against incumbents Mike Gallagher and Fred Wasserman.

-The annual meeting and candidate forum will be held on Thursday, May 10 at the Rancho Santa Fe Garden Club.
-Ballots will be mailed that day will be due back by June 11 at 5 p.m.
+The RSF Association’s Annual Meeting and candidate forum will be held on Thursday, May 10 at the Rancho Santa Fe Garden Club.
+Ballots will be mailed that day and will be due back by June 11 at 5 p.m.
 The ballots will be counted at the Association board’s meeting on June 12.

 Gallagher was appointed to the board to fill Mike Licosati’s seat in October.
 Gallagher has been a Rancho Santa Fe resident since 2005 and has a 36-year background in the consumer packaged goods industry, including serving as the CEO of Playtex Products.